airjp73/express-login/README.md

 # express-reuse
 A lightweight framework that makes reusing pieces of your express app easy.
-For detailed documentation, go [here](https://github.com/airjp73/express-reuse/wiki)
+More detailed documentation available [here](https://github.com/airjp73/express-reuse/wiki)

 ##  Getting Started
 The simplest way to use `express-reuse` is to install a strategy.
 For now, let's use [`express-reuse-local-login`](https://github.com/airjp73/express-reuse-local-login).